 This is your final trekking day for the trip as you move to Jagat.
 The route takes a descend to the Marsyangdi River by crossing an iron bridge.
 Cross the upstream of the river and head to Kotro.
 From the long thrilling suspension bridge over the river descend to Tal Village.

 The trail leads to a rocky path and into a dense forest until reaching Chyamche.
 There will be a lot of steep stone steps that will be climbed on this day.
-You will be greeted by impressive streams and large waterfalls.
+Impressive streams and large waterfalls will greet you.
 From thereon, continue your trek until you reach Jagat.

 Overnight stay at a tea house in Jagat.